mahdishafiei/Brain-Tomur-Semantic-segmentation/README.md

 Official implementation of the paper:
 **A Quantitative Comparison between Focal Loss and Binary Cross-Entropy Loss in Brain Tumor Auto-Segmentation Using U-Net**
-Published in *Journal of Biostatistics and Epidemiology*, 2025 :contentReference[oaicite:0]{index=0}
+Published in *Journal of Biostatistics and Epidemiology*, 2025

 ---

 ### Overview
 Brain tumor segmentation from MRI scans is a critical task for early diagnosis, treatment planning, and outcome monitoring.
 This repository provides the code and workflows to reproduce our study comparing **Focal Loss** and **Binary Cross-Entropy (BCE) Loss** in training a U-Net model for automatic tumor segmentation.

-Our experiments show that **Focal Loss outperforms BCE Loss** in terms of Dice coefficient, precision, recall, and overall segmentation robustness on imbalanced datasets :contentReference[oaicite:1]{index=1}.
+Our experiments show that **Focal Loss outperforms BCE Loss** in terms of Dice coefficient, precision, recall, and overall segmentation robustness on imbalanced datasets.

 ---